 Best Aeropress Kettle for Camping: Coffee Gator True Brew Coffee Kettle

-Next on our list is the Coffee Gator True Brew Kettle, a new and improved version in the already impressive line of kettles.
+Next on my list is the Coffee Gator True Brew Kettle, a new and improved version in the already impressive line of kettles.
 It has a stainless steel body, which has a generous 1.6-liter capacity rivaled only by the Cuisinart PerfecTemp.

 It comes with a silicone jacket, which makes handling the big kettle and pouring water a lot easier, as you do not have to worry about burning your fingers.
-Moreover, the silicon covering also helps retain the heat inside the kettle, which is helpful since the kettle does not have a “keep warm” function, like Fellow Stagg, Cuisinart, and Brewista kettle on our list since it is a stovetop kettle.
+Moreover, the silicon covering also helps retain the heat inside the kettle, which is helpful since the kettle does not have a “keep warm” function, like Fellow Stagg, Cuisinart, and Brewista kettle on my list since it is a stovetop kettle.

 The Coffee Gator understands the importance of the exact water temperature for brewing Aeropress coffee.
 Therefore, the kettle comes with a 360-degree swiveling thermometer mounted on the kettle.
 The thermometer has separate color-coded readings in both Celsius and Fahrenheit, which are easy to read at a glance.
 Unfortunately, you have to stand with the kettle to monitor the water temperature since it lacks the pre-set temperature feature.

 Aeropress is popular amongst campers due to its lightweight and durability.
 Since you can use the Coffee Gator Kettle with any heating surface due to its reinforced base, it can be an ideal companion for your Aeropress when you go camping.
 The kettle is also rugged and comes with its lid attached making it easier to carry.